 On a cold day, you can make a Swedish Hot Buttered Rum by mixing about 2 ounces of punsch with 1 tablespoon of Hot Buttered Rum Batter and then topping with hot water.

 If you really want to use your Swedish Punsch to its full potential, flip through the Savoy Cocktail Book or Barflies and Cocktails to find out how this ingredient was used before Prohibition made it all but disappear.
 You'll find complicated little numbers like the Welcome Stranger made with gin, brandy, grenadine, and orange juice or the simpler Biffy Cocktail, which is equal parts Swedish Punsch, lemon juice, and gin.
-In the spirit of these classics is the Modern Cocktail, which is similar to the Welcome Stranger only with scotch and Pernod for a smokier, more herbal drink.
+In the spirit of these classics is the Modern Cocktail No. 2, which is similar to the Welcome Stranger only with scotch and absinthe for a smokier, more herbal drink.